wecodemore/wpstarter/docs/07-Running-WP-CLI-Commands.md

 }
 ```

-This method is quite simple to use, but not very powerful, for example does not allow to run commands conditionally.
+This method is quite simple to use, but not very powerful, for example it does not allow for conditional commands.

 One possible solution in some cases might be to use a PHP file that does whatever it needs to do and finally returns an array of commands.
 For example: